 The March Sisters at Christmas (2012) Lifetime Review

 Life in the March family is never dull.
 With exception to the mild-mannered but talented Beth (Melissa Farman), all of the girls are on their paths to success.
 Meg (Kaitlin Doubleday) is attending law school and is in, what she considers a socially successful relationship while her more artistic sister, Jo (Julie Marie Berman) is ignoring her real talent of writing and is instead ghost-tweeting for celebrities.
 Then there is the youngest, Amy (Molly Kunz) whose artistic inspirations tend towards theater work… and boys!

 When their childhood home is in danger of being sold, the four girls fight for the memories no one wants to let go of.

-Anytime a screenplay “tampers” with a classic, there is bound to be outrage.
+Anytime a screenplay “tampers” with a classic, there is always outrage.
 Even in the small circle I’m a part of, that was the consensus and reaction I came across.
-When I go into something of this sort, I make up my mind not to “pre-judge,” it and accept that concessions will be made.
+When I go into something of this sort, I make up my mind not to “pre-judge,” and accept that they’ll be concessions.
 I also don’t in any manner expect the story to follow its original format.
 This applies perfectly to this film.
 It’s a modern spin on Louisa May Alcott’s Little Women and though there isn’t the same charm as can be ascribed to the delightful 1994 adaptation, you can enjoy this fluffy piece of holiday cheer.